-During the inspection, the school did not provide evidence that the arrangements for safeguarding children reflect or reflect broadly the guidance from the Department of Education1.
-However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+During the inspection, the school did not provide evidence that the arrangements for safeguarding reflect or reflect broadly the guidance from the Department of Education1.
+However, owing to the action short of strike, the ETI was not able to hold discussions with the staff and children nor evaluate fully the outworking of the arrangements for safeguarding in the school.